josephinelee1234/APCS-Tetris/README.md

 **6/2:** Josephine: Fixed a bug where the red piece didn't end the game due to how it was positioned.
 Started rotation by creating arrays for line and the red s and a temporary tester.

 **6/6:** Josephine: Added rotation arrays for the rest of the shapes.
 Fixed error in keyPressed() for rotation.
 Added sound effect for when the game is over.

+**6/6:** Alexander: Worked on the rotate method in Background to use a method (that will be implemented in class tomorrow) that returns the coordinates if the theoretical rotation.
+Then it will actually rotate the piece if it is a legal move.
+Temporarily commented sound code because it didn't compile.
+Found a bug in which the top of a piece that caused a full row but wasn't part of it isn't moved down all the way.